amitics/faderco/README.md

 * Username: `root`
 * Password: `password`

-To login to the site, navigate to http://localhost:8889/afderco.
+To login to the site, navigate to http://localhost:8889/faderco. make sure port is open via cmd using netstat -an | find "LISTEN" or via linux using netstat -tuln

 * Username: `admin`
 * Password: `password`